-- After some busy couple weeks, the elves like to spend a cozy day hanging out in the kid’s stockings.
+- After a busy couple of weeks, the elves like to spend a cozy day hanging out in the kid’s stockings.

 - Have the elves drink syrup because they love sugar with some staws.

-- They plan holiday movie nights by pulling out their favorite movie and bring packages of cot chocolate.
+- They plan holiday movie nights by pulling out their favorite movie and bring packages of hot chocolate.